krockway/Improbable-Beef-Analysis/README.md

 ## Challenges & Next Steps

-With more time, I would create additional visualizations that allow researchers to view multiple subjects at once.
+Currently the dashboard is designed for individual test subjects to view their personal results; with more time, I would create summary visualizations that allow results to be amalgamated, this would help researchers see similarities on a larger scale.

-Additionally, I would allow researchers to view results by bacteria type.
-Knowing that OTU 1167 is the most common bacteria, it would be helpful to see a list of all subjects that contain this particular bacterial species.
+I would also allow researchers to view results by bacteria type.
+Knowing that OTU 1167 is a common bacteria for many test subjects, it would be helpful to see a list of all subjects that contain this particular bacterial species.